HermanTeng19/AI-Content-Detector-by-GenAI/README.md

    npm install
    ```

-3. Create a `.env.local` file in the root directory with your RapidAPI key (optional):
+3. Create a `.env.local` file in the root directory with your RapidAPI key:
    ```
    RAPIDAPI_KEY=your_api_key_here
    RAPIDAPI_HOST=ai-content-detector-ai-gpt.p.rapidapi.com
    ```

+   > Note: If you don't provide an API key, the application will use mock data for demonstration purposes.

 4. Start the development server:
    ```bash